-7. Open the Gateway Admin Console and click the collection settings for the thermographic camera being added.
-Set the collection interval as desired, using the Global or a custom setting.
-Set the Sensor Update interval in the in-sensor settings; the internal sensor temperature and battery voltage are updated to the gateway at this interval.
-It is recommended to keep the update interval at 3600 sec (1 hr) or higher and the Max transfer power setting at 0dBm (default) for Phantoms that use AAA batteries.
+9. Set the Sensor Update interval in the in-sensor settings; the internal sensor temperature and battery voltage are updated to the gateway at this interval.
+It is recommended to keep the update interval at 3600 sec (1 hr) or higher and the Max transfer power setting at 0dBm (default) for Phantoms that use AA batteries.
 Press the SET button to save any changes.